 - Taking ginseng at high blood pressure (hypertension)

 - Inquiry for the treatment of high pressure

 - Shot and swollen blood pressure

-With the desire for good health,
+With the wish of good health,